lethal-guitar/Hurrican/README.txt

+To compile install Visual Studio 2010 and the DirectX SDK from June 2010 (the last one ever).
+Then press play on tape, everything else is included.

+Original readme by Eiswuxe:

 Hi guys,

 I decided to release the sourcecode for Hurrican and its level editor to the public today, along with all the assets that the game contains.